 Author contributions: Jin YT wrote the first draft; Duan Y and Deng XK contributed some sections of the draft; Lin J initiated the project and finalized the manuscript.

 Conflict-of-interest statement: Dr. Lin has nothing to disclose.
+The other authors did not provide a conflict-of-interest statement.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript